 Maintenance

 Island biologists Duncan and Bradley conducted routine maintenance checks on the PV system and generators weekly.
 Monthly changes of water filters and outboard motor operation were also conducted as well as biweekly crane greasing.

+A four person crew led by USFWS contractor Sansone Company, Inc. and subcontractor Deep Blue Integration, Inc., installed new hard-wired smoke alarm system, carbon monoxide alarm system, and automatic closing fire doors (those entering downstairs hallways) in both houses.
+The project also resulted in the entry doors to the downstairs hall closets being moved from the main hallways to the hallways by the rest rooms.

 Maintenance Needs